mrmilu/inversify-generator/README.md

 - [x] Implement syntax analysis
 - [x] Implement IoC boilerplate generation
-- [ ] Add command line arguments to configure the paths of the config file and the output directory.
+- [ ] Add command line arguments to configure the paths of the tsconfig file and the output directory.
 - [ ] Refactor code
 - [ ] Add tests
 - [ ] Publish to npm